Date: ca. 1300

-Once enclosed within an ivory or perhaps silver tabernacle, this ivory statuette of the Virgin and Child is a rare surviving example from thirteenth-century England.
-It was used as a personal devotional object, the statues were made at a time when the cult of the Virgin had reached its peak of popularity.
+Once enclosed within an ivory or perhaps silver tabernacle, this ivory statuette of the Virgin and Child is a rare surviving example from 13th-century England.
+Used as a personal devotional object, this statue was made at a time when the cult of the Virgin had reached its peak of popularity.
 The composition emphasizes the reciprocal tenderness between the mother and child: the Virgin turns slightly to her left to face the now-missing infant Christ.
 The rich, reddish brown surface may be the result of staining with walnut oil or some other agent.